Make pineapple tepache with rinds, piloncillo, and spices, plus a fermentation timeline, sugar guide, safety tips, and storage rules.

 Why You Will Love This

 Tepache tastes like sunshine caught mid-ferment.
 Bright, tangy, lightly effervescent, with warm notes of cinnamon and clove threading through every sip.
-This traditional Mexican fermented pineapple drink delivers gut-loving probiotics while rescuing what most people toss: the rinds and core of a fresh pineapple.
+This traditional Mexican fermented pineapple drink turns what most people toss, the rinds and core of a fresh pineapple, into a lightly fizzy drink in about 2 to 4 days.

 The Story Behind It